 Those few hours of chanting had a huge impact on many.
 The crowd was deeply moved to dance with tears and laughter.
 And just like that, as one person touches the graceful web of intelligence wholeheartedly and consciously it affects us all.
 For this reason, we are all blessed if even just one person has the generosity and care to share the fruit of their spiritual devotion with others.
 Bearing witness to the realization of another has a soothing effect upon our soul, helps us to maintain the faith necessary to move through difficult times, and motivates our awareness of what great joy there is in serving and easing the pain of others.

-Through witnessing the fullness of the Yogi’s love and commitment, we all were brought into relationship with each other as well as with our individual mandate for self-realization.
+Through the witnessing of the Yogi’s love, we are brought into relationship with each other.
 We were strongly unified as we shared the resulting relationship from the process of chanting.
-This was a moment of union that brought tremendous lightness, brightness and clarity of consciousness.
+This was a moment of union that brought lightness, brightness and clarity of consciousness.
 Moments like these are instrumental for the creation of a continuous flow of light.